vallonic/consent-studio-gtm-template/README.md

-# consent.studio GTM Community Tag Template
+# Consent Studio GTM Community Tag Template
-This is the repository of consent.studio's Google Tag Manager Community Tag Template.
+This is the repository of Consent Studio's Google Tag Manager Community Tag Template.

-## What is consent.studio?
+## What is Consent Studio?
-consent.studio is an affordable consent management platform (CMP) developed by the Dutch web development studio [Vallonic](https://vallonic.com).
+Consent Studio is an affordable consent management platform (CMP) developed by the Dutch web development studio [Vallonic](https://vallonic.com).
 Key features are a cookie scanner, a consent management banner, a hosted overview of cookies used on a specific website, Google Consent Mode v2 implementation, multilanguage, multiple websites under one account and, most importantly, the competitive pricing.

 Website: https://consent.studio